Pogostick/YiiXL/README.md

 a bit of work with the library since then, and I've found many things that were in my initial design, that I thought were cool, have become either antiquated, unnecessary, or annoying.

-With the advent of Yii v1.1.6,a few of my features have been incorporated into the code base (behavior methods and properties being accessible by the owner for example).
-These really need to come out of the PYEL now.
+With the advent of _Yii v1.1.6_, a few of my features have been incorporated into the code base (behavior methods and properties being accessible by the owner for example).

 In addition, I've built an entire form framework that is poorly documented and sits alongside the original forms system I devised.
 This new framework is much easier to use.
 So I want to get that into the library as well.